Greig Tonks

 Greig Tonks (born 20 May 1989) is a Scottish former rugby union player who played for London Irish in the position of Fullback, Centre or Fly-half.
-He is currently a coach at Rams.

 Career

 Born in Pretoria, South Africa, Tonks moved to England aged two.
 He was educated at Akeley Wood School and Nottingham High School.
 He played for Newark Rugby club in Nottinghamshire before being signed for Leicester Tigers and has spent long periods on loan at Nottingham Rugby.

 In May 2010 it was announced that Tonks had signed for the Northampton Saints.
 Tonks made his debut for Northampton Saints starting their Heineken cup match against Edinburgh at fullback.

 Tonks agreed a move to Edinburgh on 28 February 2012, and made his competitive debut against Munster in the opening game of the 2012–13 Pro12 season.

 In March 2015, Tonks signed a new contract with Edinburgh, which would have seen him remain at Murrayfield until 2017.
 However, on 29 February 2016, it was announce that Tonks would leave Edinburgh and join London Irish with immediate effect.

 In April 2017, London Irish were crowned Champions of the RFU Championship, with Tonks playing a large role in their title-winning campaign.
 Tonks signed a new two-year contract with the Exiles as they won promotion back to the Aviva Premiership.
 He retired at the end of the 2018–19 season in order to pursue a coaching role with National League 1 side Rams.